Bachelor in Digital Arts: New Media and Concept Art

 1. Course introduction

-The operation of the course and the procedure to be followed in order to present the Bachelor Final thesis will be
+The functioning of the course and the procedure that must be followed to ultimately present the Final Degree Project will be explained.

 4. How to register the final dissertation with the secretary